drug-design/course/docs/chapters/molecular-graphics.md

 #### Carbon Alpha

-This representation is also called "carbon-&alpha; trace".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/carbon-alpha-c6e9b88c'><i class='fa fa-play' aria-hidden='true'></i></button>This representation is also called "carbon-&alpha; trace".
 It is useful for editing and aligning different proteins.

 ![](https://media.drugdesign.org/course/molecular-graphics/alt1_3_6_2_1.png){: loading=lazy }

 #### Ribbon Representation

-Ribbon representations are specific to proteins and provide an overview of the overall molecular architecture (secondary structure) of the protein. &alpha;-helices, &beta;-sheets and &beta;-turns are easily recognized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/ribbon-representation-f6caca82'><i class='fa fa-play' aria-hidden='true'></i></button>Ribbon representations are specific to proteins and provide an overview of the overall molecular architecture (secondary structure) of the protein. &alpha;-helices, &beta;-sheets and &beta;-turns are easily recognized.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer